TAX • 4 JUNE 2025 • 1 MIN READ

 For sole traders, your GST number is the same as your IRD number.
 For companies and partnerships, the GST number is the same as your partnership or company IRD number.

 Simply put, a GST rate of 0% is applied for zero-rated supplies.
-Zero-rated supplies are not the same as supplies that are exempted from GST (no GST is charged).
-Find more on how GST works for special transactions in this blog.
+Zero-rated supplies are not the same as supplies that are exempt from GST (no GST is charged).
+Find out more on how GST works for special transactions in this article.

 Who are Beany?